hilbix/tino/howto/git/sparse-shallow.md

 If something seems broken afterwards, try `git remote update -p`.
 AFAICS this fills the gaps then.

+> Also afterwards there are still missing many intermediate objects which
+> are needed for things like `git blame` of the files of interest.

 ## ~Very~ mostly Sparse and shallow checkout